DibyajyotiBiswal57/programs/CONTRIBUTING.md

 4. Explain what your program does in brief.

 > [!Tip]
-> Use `class` instead of `public class` while writing Java programs so that the class name and the filename do not have to match.
+> Use `class` instead of `public class` while writing Java programs, so that the class name and the filename do not have to match.

 > [!Important]
 > Always sync your fork before opening a pull request.

+>[!CAUTION]
+> Do not change any critical files in the repository, or else your pull request will be cancelled.

 **Happy coding!**